pwnfirstsearch/pwnfirstsearch.github.io/_posts/2020-10-27-hackthevote-electrostar.md

 Electrostar consisted of a main userspace host binary and a series of small module files.
 You receive the challenge with the userspace and 3 module files.
 There are also 3 placeholder flags - two text files and one executable.
 The first two parts involve reading the two flag files, while the final part requires a full breakout and code execution in the context of the main machine binary.
 The entire challenge as-given is meant to run on Ubuntu 18.04 and a libc is also provided.

 Thankfully, the challenge author [itszn](https://twitter.com/itszn13) also provided a few shell scripts to organize things.
-One called `connect.sh` connects you directly to the remote challenge with live flags, and another called `serve.sh` hosts a local instance of the challenge with socat.
+One called `connect.sh` connects you directly to the remote challenge with live flags, and another called `serve.sh` hosts a local instance of the challenge with socat on port 9000.

 ```bash=
 #!/bin/bash